jwmcglynn/videosync/protocol.md

 ### Videos

-Videos, which will be represented with *`video_type`* later in the document, are conveyed as a JSON object with the following entries:
+Videos, which will be represented with *`video_type`* later in the document, are conveyed as a JSON object with the following properties:

 | Name    | Type   | Details |
 |--------:|:------:|:--------|